 Some of the world’s greatest innovators spoke German and created their works of art in German.
 Goethe, Kafka, Mozart, Bach, Beethoven, Schubert, Brahms, Schumann, Wagner, Freud, Nietzsche – just to name a few.

-If you love German literature, music, art or philosophy, exploring your favorite work of art in its original language may offer you a different angle and a sense of great self-accomplishment.
+If you love German literature, music, art, or philosophy, exploring your favorite work of art in its original language may offer you a different angle and a sense of great self-accomplishment.
 The same kind I had with understanding my first German words in Dark.

 7. German is easy to learn by native English speakers

 Contrary to preconceptions, German is actually similar to English and consequently easier to learn than you may think.
-The Foreign Service Institute of the US Government claims that a native English speaker would need about 750 hours or 30 weeks of practice to reach a professional working proficiency level of German.
+The Foreign Service Institute of the US Government claims that a native English speaker would need about 750 hours or 30 weeks of practice to reach a professional working proficiency level in German.